James22133/meanr_engine/README.md

 - ETF data fetching and preprocessing
 - Cointegration analysis for pair selection
 - Kalman filter for dynamic spread modeling
+- Composite scoring of pairs using cointegration, ADF, Hurst and Z-score volatility
 - Hidden Markov Model for regime detection
 - Backtesting engine with:
   - Position sizing based on volatility targeting